Annabelle Comes Home: Plot

 Demonologists Ed and Lorraine Warren confiscate the demonic Annabelle doll from nurses Debbie and Camilla.
 During the drive back home, the doll summons spirits to attack Ed.
 Annabelle is locked in a sacred glass case in the couple's artifacts room to ensure the evil is contained, with the help of Father Gordon.

-Sometime later, the Warrens welcome Mary Ellen who will be in charge of babysitting their daughter Judy, while they travel overnight to investigate a case.
+One year later, the Warrens welcome Mary Ellen who will be babysitting their daughter Judy, while they travel overnight to investigate a case.
 At school, Judy notices a ghostly priest following her.
-Judy's birthday is coming soon and she tries to invite her classmates who reject the invitation as they consider Judy to be a freak due to her parents' work.
-Mary Ellen decides to have an early celebration of Judy's birthday.
+Judy's birthday is coming up and she tries to invite her classmates who reject the invitation because they think Judy is a freak due to her parents' work.
+Mary Ellen decides to have an early birthday celebration for Judy.
 Her friend Daniela arrives uninvited to the Warrens' home.
-The real reason she came is to try and speak to her deceased father's spirit to apologise to him for an accident that killed him that Daniela blames herself.
-She sneaks into the artifacts room and inadvertently releases the spirit of Annabelle "Bee" Mullins.
-Annabelle releases other spirits such as the Ferryman, the Bride, a Feeley Meeley board game, and the Black Shuck, who start wreaking havoc around the house.
+The real reason she came is to try and speak to her deceased father's spirit to apologize to him for a car accident that killed him, for which Daniela blames herself.
+(She had been driving but had not actually been at fault.)
+She sneaks into the artifacts room, touches nearly everything, opens Annabelle's glass case, and picks her up, which releases the Annabelle demon.
+The Annabelle demon releases other spirits such as the Ferryman, the Bride, a Feeley Meeley board game, and the Black Shuck, that start wreaking havoc around the house.